heidimitre/BlackDesertHorseCalculator/README.md

 # bdo_horse_calculator

-A horse breeding calculator for the MMO Black Desert Online.
+A horse outcome calculator for the MMO Black Desert Online.